 - Specialized firefighting equipment, or other fire safety and disaster preparedness and prevention programs

-Through this funding, the Foundation, PG&E and first responders will work together to help communities prepare for and prevent safety hazards that can make climate-related disasters even worse.
+Through this funding, the Foundation, PG&E and first responders are working together to help communities prepare for and prevent safety hazards that can make climate-related disasters even worse.

-If you have any questions regarding the application process, please email firstname.lastname@example.org, or call (916) 641-1707.
+If you have any questions regarding the grants or the funding usage, please email firstname.lastname@example.org, or call (916) 641-1707.
 We look forward to hearing from you!